Biden’s First Primetime Speech Shows the Limits of Optimism

 Biden offered Americans a few solid cornerstones for his upbeat cadence.
 He promised that all Americans would be eligible for vaccines by May 1.
 He pledged to stand up an online portal to help people track down doses.
 And he summoned hope that life would soon return to pre-pandemic footing, perhaps as soon as families gather for the July 4 Independence Day holiday.

-But more than the return to pre-COVID-19 normalcy, the speech marked an important shift in footing.
+But more than the return to pre-COVID-19 normalcy, the speech marked an important pivot.
 Biden stood as almost every one of his predecessors had before at moments of national consequence, calling on unity and healing, praising the collective power of the American spirit and heroic work of health care workers, public employees, educators and scientists to bring to heel this pandemic.
-It was a speech his predecessor never got close to giving — and probably couldn’t have even if he had tried.
+It was a speech his immediate predecessor never got close to giving — and probably couldn’t have even if he had tried.

 Biden is a complicated figure, for sure.
 He knows loss like few of his predecessors have.
 Even at the best moments of his life, he is still pained by the loss of two children and a spouse.
 His Catholic faith warms the chill that is his grief.
 Even as a young man, his friends say, he had the pained soul of an Irish poet paired with the can-do spirit of Captain America.
 As Biden is starting his ninth year with an office in the West Wing, it’s clear that’s not going to change.